-Classrooms provide a stimulating and purposeful learning environment, including thought provoking and stimulating displays.
+Classrooms provide a stimulating and purposeful learning environment, including working walls.

 Classroom support is available in the form of both teaching assistants and volunteers.
 These are used at the discretion of the class teacher.
 Volunteer helpers assist with the many aspects of school life, including supporting reading and providing assistance with school visits.
 Students are welcomed into school and certain standards of dress and conduct are expected.